leesharkey/jekyll-now/_posts/2019-04-29-Systems_Neuroscience_for_AI_Thalamus.md

 layout: post

-title:  The Cerebral Cortex&#58; A Very Tangled Web
+title:  The Thalamus&#58; More than just Central Station

 ---